dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 * Advanced optimisations - code splitting, pre-loading and other techniques allow for serving the minimal code needed to the user.

 **Cons**
-* Worse SEO - pages are rendered with JavaScript on the client, so some search engines cannot read those pages.
+* Worse SEO - pages are rendered with JavaScript on the client, so some search engines cannot read them.
 * No real 404 status code - all requests are redirected with a status **200** to a single `index.html` endpoint, as the server generally does not know what endpoints exist on the app.

 ## Statically generated websites
-Statically generated websites have an automatically generated static HTML file for each dynamic page.
-These websites are usually pre-built before being uploaded to the server, using dedicated site builders like [Vuepress](http://vuepress.vuejs.org/), [Gridsome](../ecosystem/gridsome.md), [Nuxt](../ecosystem/nuxt.md) or a tool like [Prerender SPA Plugin](https://github.com/chrisvfritz/prerender-spa-plugin).
+Statically generated websites have an automatically generated static HTML file for each web page.
+Such applications are usually pre-built before being uploaded to the server, using dedicated site builders like [Vuepress](http://vuepress.vuejs.org/), [Gridsome](../ecosystem/gridsome.md), [Nuxt](../ecosystem/nuxt.md) or a tool like [Prerender SPA Plugin](https://github.com/chrisvfritz/prerender-spa-plugin).

- These kinds of websites are more suitable for cases, where the content of the website is less dynamic and changes less often.
-In comparison, Server-side rendered websites are rendered on the server on each request, making them more suitable for sites with highly dynamic content.
+Such websites are more suitable for cases, where the page content changes less frequently.
+In comparison, Server-side rendered websites are rendered on the server on each request, making them more suitable for highly dynamic websites.

+You can read more on this topic in our [Static site generators](../ecosystem/static-site-generators.md) page.

 **Required technologies**
+* Everything from SPA websites
 * Static website generators - need to know how to work with a static website generator.

 **Pros**